Basic structure of an accessible HTML file

 An HTML file has a clearly defined structure that allows any browser to render the content correctly.
 To make an HTML file accessible you need to know the basic structure and its roles.

-As you learned for sure each HTML file consists on the same structure that includes the declaration of the document type, a header part that describes the document followed by a body that contains the actual content:
+Each HTML file consists of a structure that includes the declaration of the document type, a header that describes the document, followed by a body that contains the actual content:

 What language are you speaking?

-We are used to regonize in which language a content is written simply by skimming over the text.
+Humans can recognize the language a page is written simply by skimming the text.
 When using assistive technologies such as screen readers, it is crucial to know the language of the content in advance.
-In the example of a screen reader, the synthesizer needs to know which language the content is, to pronunciate the output correctly.
-Otherwise it will be hard to understand, even if you know the other language.
+In the example of a screen reader, the synthesizer needs to know which language the content is in order to pronounce the output correctly.
+Otherwise, it will be hard to understand, even if you know the other language.

 By adding the language attribute

-lang to any HTML tag we can define the language of the enclosed content.
+lang to the HTML tag we can define the language of the enclosed content.

 <html lang="en"> for example defines the documents content by default as English.